Jaw-dropping medieval castle, amazing beaches and mountains perfect for the outdoor pursuits…these are just some of the things to do in Alanya!

 The beach spans 2 kilometers west of the Alanya castle and features the best sand of all the Alanya beaches.
 Entrance is free, but the sun beds and lounge chairs are for hire.
 It is the most popular beach in Alanya.

-Alanya is not only a tourism destination but also living town.
+Alanya is not only a tourist destination but also living town.
 Taking a stroll is a great way to experience local life in Alanya.

 Whenever I explore a new city I love to visit a vegetable and fruit market, and Alanya was no exception.
 There is a farmer’s market every day in the town, but the most popular takes place on Fridays.
 It’s called Cuma Bazaar (Cuma means Friday).
 There are plenty of spices as well as fresh orange and pomegranate juice.
 Even if you don’t need anything, it is a cool place to observe locals as they go about their daily lives.